Viasat vs. T-Mobile 5G Home Internet

 “My experience with T-Mobile is amazing, I've never experienced any bad things.
 I believe it's the best ever.”“My experience with T-Mobile is amazing, I've never experienced any bad things.
 I believe it's the best ever.”“The internet was performing as advertised at the beginning, but as time has gone on, the service has become worse.”

-T-Mobile customers seem pretty happy overall—especially rural customers who have previously only had satellite internet or DSL as options.
-We’ve seen a few complaints about performance, but they don’t seem consistent (usually performance issues crop up only in oversaturated T-Mobile customer areas), and everyone seems to love the price.
-In fact, we’ve interviewed customers that use T-Mobile as a backup internet option due to the relatively low cost.
+T-Mobile customers seem pretty happy overall—especially rural customers who previously had only satellite internet or DSL as options.
+We’ve seen a few complaints about performance, but they don’t seem consistent (performance issues usually crop up only in oversaturated T-Mobile customer areas), and everyone seems to love the price.
+In fact, we’ve interviewed customers who use T-Mobile as a backup internet option because of its relatively low cost.

 Viasat vs. T-Mobile Home Internet: Can 5G compete with satellite internet?